This post may contain affiliate links. See our affiliate disclosure for more.

 In this intro section of my SolidGigs review, I’ll walk you through the sign-up process —it’s very simple.
 You just have to go to solidgigs.com, and enter your email address here:

 And click on “Get Job Alerts”.
-Once that’s done you can subscribe to the $2 trial by putting in your payment details.
+Once that’s done you can subscribe to a free trial by putting in your payment details.

 Continue by creating your account/login details.

 Voilá!
 You are in.

 Finalize by clicking on the yellow arrow beneath “Getting Started” and filling in your job preferences for alerts.

 You should expect to fill answers to queries like these: